kbzh2558/Social_Speculation_for_Harnessing_Reddit_to_Forecast_Bitcoin_Fluctuations/README.md

 ⚡ETL, Sentiment Analysis, Multi-Layer Perceptron Modelling, and Dropout Regularization⚡

 > [!NOTE]
+> This project was conducted by Kaibo Zhang, student from the Desautels Faculty of Management at McGill University.
+The study utilized publicly available data from the > Reddit and Alpha Vantage API and was supervised as part of the course INSY-336-001 DataHandl&Coding for Analytics.
+The API links dataset can be found here.
+(Reddit[https://developers.reddit.com/docs/api], Alpha Vantage[https://www.alphavantage.co/]).

+## Overview
-> This project investigates the role of Reddit sentiment as an indicator for predicting Bitcoin (BTC) price fluctuations.
+This project investigates the role of Reddit sentiment as an indicator for predicting Bitcoin (BTC) price fluctuations.
 Recognizing the complex, sentiment-driven nature of cryptocurrency, we explore models that leverage sentiment analysis on Reddit comments to forecast BTC's closing price.
 Starting from a baseline regression, we refine our model by employing a multi-layer perceptron (MLP) with dropout regularization, achieving a solution that balances complexity and generalization.
-This README provides a structured overview of the project’s stages, data processing, and insights on the limitations and future directions for improving model performance.
+This is

 ## Repo Structure
 ```